KSF-Media/affresco/apps/app-article-server/README.md

 yarn start
 ```

-As an alternative to exporting PUBLIC_URL for every new shell you can also use [direnv](https://direnv.net/docs/installation.html) to have it done automgically.
+As an alternative to exporting PUBLIC_URL for every new shell you can also use [direnv](https://direnv.net/docs/installation.html) to have it done automagically.

-A server in port `8003` should be now up.
-Here's an example article for you to test it `http://localhost:8003/article/44f345b5-eb92-4e60-a884-26396cd3d831`.
+A server in port `8003` should now be running.
+Here's an example article for you to test it `http://localhost:8003/article/e63fee78-2630-4195-bdee-2dcb0cd8c3b2`.

+To best simulate behaviour in app use query parameters `paper`, `fontSize` and `mode`. `paper` takes values `hbl, on and vn`. `fontSize` takes `1.06, 1.5, 2.0, 2.5 or 3.0` (default being 1.06).
+To test dark mode set `mode=dark`.

 ## Debugging